 Special meetings with the Construction Professional, Design Professional and applicable subcontractors, suppliers and design consultants may be called by the Construction Professional as he deems appropriate.
 However, it is in the Owner's and Design Professional's interest to require certain pre-installation meetings for specialty trades to promote quality assurance, coordinate inspections and avoid delays.
 Accordingly, the Design Professional shall provide requirements within the trade sections of the Specifications for mandatory pre-installation meetings for the following general areas of work:

-Concrete
+- Concrete and Framing

 - Roofing

-- Waterproofing

-- Steel

-- Masonry

-- Storefront / Curtain wall / Glazing
+- Glazing

-- Special Construction

-- Any Phased Work
+- Interior Finishes [floor, walls, ceilings, etc.]

+- Fire Alarm and Life Safety Systems

 - Other trade and specialty systems as deemed necessary by Design Professional or Using Agency